leerob/next-self-host/README.md

 1. **Configuring Caching and Incremental Static Regeneration (ISR)**:

-   - Next.js uses [automatic caching](https://nextjs.org/docs/app/building-your-application/deploying#caching-and-isr) with ISR to cache pages and revalidate them in the background based on the `getStaticProps` function.
+   - Next.js uses [automatic caching](https://nextjs.org/docs/app/building-your-application/deploying#caching-and-isr) with ISR to cache pages and revalidate them in the background.
    - You can configure the cache location for persistent storage across containers in the Next.js app.

 2. **Reading Environment Variables on Server Startup**: